vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-dev-components.md

 ![Accelerator Architecture](img/tap-architecture-planning/accelerator-arch.jpg)

-Application Accelerator allows you to generate new projects from files in Git repositories.
+The Application Accelerator allows you to generate new projects from files in Git repositories.
 An `accelerator.yaml` file in the repository declares input options for the accelerator.
-Accelerator custom resources (CRs) control which repositories appear in the Application Accelerator UI.
+The Accelerator custom resources (CRs) control which repositories appear in the Application Accelerator UI.
 The Accelerator controller reconciles the CRs with a Flux2 Source Controller to fetch files from GitHub or GitLab.
-For more information, see [Tanzu Application Platform Accelerator](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/application-accelerator-about-application-accelerator.html).
+For more information, see [Tanzu Application Platform Accelerator](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/application-accelerator-about-application-accelerator.html).

 ## API Portal

-API portal enables API consumers to find APIs they can use in their own applications.
-API portal assembles its dashboard and detailed API documentation views by ingesting OpenAPI documentation from the source URLs.
-For more information, see [Tanzu Application Platform API portal](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/api-portal-install-api-portal.html).
+The API portal enables API consumers to find APIs that they can use in their own applications.
+The API portal assembles its dashboard and detailed API documentation views by ingesting OpenAPI documentation from the source URLs.
+For more information, see [Tanzu Application Platform API portal](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/api-portal-install-api-portal.html).

 ## AppSSO